Loading...

 Compliance Review

-The Compliance Review process at the UNDP is conducted by the Social and Environmental Compliance Unit (SECU), and focuses on assessing whether the UNDP has violated its own Social and Environmental Standards (SES) in the design or implementation of a project.
+The Compliance Review process at the UNDP is conducted by the Social and Environmental Compliance Unit (SECU), and focuses on assessing whether the UNDP has violated its Social and Environmental Standards (SES) or other environmental or social commitments in the design or implementation of a project.

 You can learn more about this phase below.